 - Rose Gold Churros.
 The rose gold theming of everything knows no end!
 No longer just for Mickey ears or jerseys, you can now eat the color with this sweet strawberry treat.
 DATES: February 16 until TBD

 - Main Street Vehicles Return.
-Main Street USA currently has a lot of walled off areas as of late February to do construction on the Main Street vehicles.
-But that means they will be back in new and improved form soon.
-No date has been announced, but my money is on mid-March before spring break crowds invade the parks.
-DATES: TBD
+Main Street USA had a lot of walled off areas as of late February to do construction on the Main Street vehicles.
+But the vehicles returned in the early spring.

 - Meet Rey at Star Wars Launch Bay.
 Rey from Star Wars: The Last Jedi will be making appearances in Disneyland park later this spring in the Star Wars Launch Bay.
 DATES: Some time in May until TBD